The Growing Friends monthly meetings are the place to learn how to propagate and grow Australian native plants.

 Plants propagated by the Growing Friends are offered for sale to the public at very popular plant sales in spring and autumn each year.
 Most sales bring in around $4,000 which is used by the Friends to support the Botanic Gardens.
 Sales are publicised on this website and in the press.

 The 2016 Autumn sale was held on Saturday 9 April in the small carpark behind the Crosbie Morrison Building in the Gardens.
 Plants were on sale from 8:30 until 11:00, or until sold out.
 The sale raised $7,365, all of which will go towards the many projects supported by the Friends.
-There were a number of Hakeas and Banksias among the plants for sale this autumn, This Plant List has information about all the plants that were available for sale.
+There were a number of Hakeas and Banksias among the plants for sale this autumn.
 There is information about planting out from containers in these notes